Reviews You Can Rely On

 For this review, we dedicated weeks to using each camera in numerous places and under all kinds of lighting conditions to determine how each performed.
 Our test results represent more than 100 hours spent taking over 1000 photos in lighting conditions ranging from dimly lit bars to sun-soaked beaches.
 We also let our creativity run wild and took hundreds of images using long exposures, flash filters, multiple exposures, and every other creative option these cameras offer.
 We then compared the different results to determine the best contenders.

 Before we snapped a single photo, we laid out a comprehensive plan for analyzing each product.
 From there, we launched into market research to solidify our top contenders and purchased each one at full price to ensure total objectivity.
 We put each aspect of our test plan into real-world scenarios spanning all manner of lighting and temperature ranges.
+We paid close attention to image quality, assessed the ease of operation, meticulously evaluated each and every feature, and clocked battery life.

 Our testing for instant cameras is comprised of four rating metrics: